It is fun to grill on a Kamado Joe grill, but you have to clean it when done, and this guide is all about how to clean a kamado joe grill.

 So here are the steps:

 Step 1.
-Get all the parts of the grill including the grates, the heat deflectors, and all the ceramic parts into the grill.
+Get all the grill parts, including the grates, the heat deflectors, and all the ceramic parts, into the grill.

-Try not to go any higher than this temperature as it may shock the ceramics of the Kamado Joe which might lead to breakage.
+Try not to go any higher than this temperature as it may break the ceramics of the Kamado Joe.

 Step 5.
-After that, wait for another 15 to 20 minutes before closing the top vent to lock all the heat inside the grill and then let it cold down.
+Wait for another 15 to 20 minutes before closing the top vent to lock all the heat inside the grill, and then let it cool down.

 Step 6.
-Once the grill has cooled down, grab a brush and then clean the grates and the ceramics with it.
+Once the grill has cools down, grab a brush and clean the grates and ceramics with it.